alpha-zero-one/alpha-zero-one.github.io/README.md

 07.04.2026 Master of Science in Computer Science - University of Siegen<br>➙ Grade: Overall 1.3, Thesis -Open-

-24.08.2021 Bachelor of Science in Computer Science - University of Siegen<br>➙ Grade: Overall 2.0, Thesis 1.3
+24.08.2021 Bachelor of Science in Computer Science with Minor in Mathematics - University of Siegen<br>➙ Grade: Overall 2.0, Thesis 1.3

 20.06.2013 German A-levels (Abitur) - Dietrich-Bonhoeffer-Gymnasium Neunkirchen (Siegerland)<br>➙ Grade: Overall 1.9